 What should I do?

-First, openly and honestly ask yourself, is there anyone in my or my child’s father’s family have any of these problems?
+First, openly and honestly ask yourself, is there anyone in my or my child’s father’s family have any of these concerns?

 Contact the School.

-Ask for a child study meeting with the
+Ask for a child study meeting or consultation:

 Guidance councilor